Caring for others starts with caring for yourself

 Your generosity makes a global impact.
 Help us bring mindfulness and compassion to everyone, everywhere.
 Donate now!
 Thank you for your support.
 Together, we can create a more compassionate world.

 Doctors love their profession.
-Seventy to eighty percent of physicians report being satisfied or very satisfied with their careers.
-The personal contact with patients and the opportunity to offer support and guidance are especially energizing.
-Having a positive impact on someone’s life—truly making a difference—brings immense fulfillment.
+70 to 80 percent of physicians report being satisfied or very satisfied with their careers.
+Having a positive impact on someone’s life, truly making a difference, brings immense fulfillment.

 And yet…